SarahCobb/video-game-roulette/readme.md

 ## Demo
 [Screencast](http://screencast.com/t/ZmkJoSaLL9)
 ## Notes for TA
 Guests can only view a list of games.
-Create an account to see full functionality -- search and add games to you collection, create and edit games, and request a random suggestion for what to play based on game category or console by visiting the 'Roulette' tab.
+Create an account to see full functionality -- search and add games to your collection, create and edit games, and request a random suggestion for what to play based on game category or console by visiting the 'Roulette' tab.
 ## Outside Sources
 [Bootstrap Documentation](http://getbootstrap.com/components)
 [Google Font Slackey](http://www.google.com/fonts/specimen/Slackey)